CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/computing resource.rst

 ----------------------------

 - The top 20 qualified teams' leaders will receive the login credentials along with the confirmation emails.
-- The login credential includes IP address, user name, and password, which you can use to login to the assigned computing cluster (A ubuntu system is pre-installed).
+- The login credential includes IP address (we will add up to 5 IP addresses to the whitelist for each team), user name, and password, which you can use to login to the assigned computing cluster (A ubuntu system is pre-installed).

 Model development
 ----------------------------